reinierdevalk/abtab/README.md

        ```
    - Handles any previously installed version of `abtab`: removes any old executable from `<exe_path>`, and clears `<lib_path>`.
    - Creates, in `<root_path>`, the `data/` directory structure, and moves the example `.tc` and `.mid` files into the `data/<tool>/in/` subdirectories.
    - Clones the required repositories from `https://github.com/reinierdevalk/` into `<root_path>`.
-Thse include
+These include
-       - Code repositories, as listed in `cp.txt`.
+       - Code repositories, as listed in `repositories.txt` (before the empty line).
-       - Non-code repositories, as specified in `config.cfg`.
+       - Non-code repositories, as listed in `repositories.txt` (after the empty line).
    - Installs `abtab`: moves all code to `<lib_path>`, and the executable to `<exe_path>`.

    When the installation process has finished, `<root_path>` contains